kash-1308/Energy-Consumption-Prediction/README.md

 # Installation

-To run the app locally,follow the steps:
+To run the app locally :
 **Cloning the Repository**

 ```bash